lharidonlouis/thymio-II_model_of_pain/README.md

 # Thymio-II bio-inspired pain model

-This is a robot pain model designed for Thymio-II.
+This is a robot pain model designed for Thymio-II for a Master 2 Resseach project.

 ## Author
 This work is done by Louis L'Haridon, phd student.